 Their use of ethical materials and methods makes them an easy recommendation, especially when you take into account their stunning designs and focus on great craftsmanship and durability – these pieces will last you a lifetime.

-The majority of their eco-friendly collection is manufactured using FSC-certified wood (Forest Stewardship Council), and they frequently use recycled and upcycled waste materials – including car parts! – in their designs.
+The majority of their eco-friendly collection is ethically made using FSC-certified wood (Forest Stewardship Council), and they frequently use locally sourced recycled and upcycled waste materials – including car parts! – in their designs.

 Range includes: Barstools, bowl tables, dining chairs & tables, lounge chairs, lounge tables, rockers, outdoor furniture, sofas.